fgregg/fgregg.github.io/thoughts/shared_services.md

   successful FOIA of CPD contact cards
 * In 2015, Tracy Siska receives 10 years of criminal conviction data from the Circuit Court of Cook County
-* In 2015, after a five year legal right, Jamie Kalven establishes that police complaint reports are public records and receives four years of data
+* In 2015, after a five year legal right, Jamie Kalven established that police complaint reports are public records and receives four years of data
 * Additional data about the jail and prison systems can be extracted